IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_api_key.rst

 Parameters
 ----------

+  description (False, str, None)
+    The optional description of the API key.
+The 'description' property is only available if a description was provided during a create of an API key.

+  store_value (False, bool, None)
+    Send true or false to set whether the API key value is retrievable in the future by using the Get details of an API key request.
+If you create an API key for a user, you must specify `false` or omit the value.
+We don't allow storing of API keys for users.

   name (True, str, None)
     (Required for new resource) Name of the API key.
 The name is not checked for uniqueness.
 Therefore multiple names with the same value can exist.
 Access is done via the UUID of the API key.

-  store_value (False, bool, None)
-    Send true or false to set whether the API key value is retrievable in the future by using the Get details of an API key request.
-If you create an API key for a user, you must specify `false` or omit the value.
-We don't allow storing of API keys for users.

-  entity_lock (False, str, False)
-    Indicates if the API key is locked for further write operations.
-False by default.

-  description (False, str, None)
-    The optional description of the API key.
-The 'description' property is only available if a description was provided during a create of an API key.

   apikey (False, str, None)